shadowsjffs/learngit/Readme.txt

-it is a Readme file.
+it is ds Readme file.